illinois-data-curation/teaching-public/labs/Data-Cleaning-OpenRefine.md

   * Splitting a column
   * Clustering and merging variant spellings to canonical values

-## Fitness for Use/Purpose
+## 4. Fitness for Use/Purpose

-1. Question that this dataset can be used for
+1. Think of (analysis) questions or a purpose that this dataset could be used for.
-2. Find a use case where cleaning makes a difference
+2. Find a concrete question/use case where data cleaning is not needed (data is "good enough")
-3. Question that this dataset cannot be used for
+3. Find a concrete question/use case where data cleaning makes a difference: After cleaning, key questions/queries will yield (more) correct results.

-## Profiling
+## 5. Profiling

-* Create text facets for the following columns:
+* Create _text facets_ for the following columns:
   * Facility type
   * Risk
   * Results
 * Sort by count and note the number of rows in each facet
 * Note the variations in the "Risk" column

-## Cleaning
+## 6. Cleaning

-### Cell Transformations
+### 6.1 Cell Transformations

 Select the arrow on the column and select **Edit Cells> Common transforms**.
 * Trimming or collapsing whitespace